Modern work

 You can delete or archive Microsoft Teams inside the Teams admin center.
 To do so, you will need admin rights.
 It’s a straightforward process, but you’ll need to do it one team at a time.

-Delete inactive Teams in Teams Admin Center
+Delete inactive Microsoft teams in Teams Admin Center

 Archive inactive Teams in the Teams Admin Center